Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-In this section, we use Landau theory to derive the temperature dependence of the Higgs and Goldstone modes in a system undergoing a structural phase transition described by a Mexican hat potential.
-We exploit the fact that in systems close to a structural phase transition the change of atomic positions associated with the anharmonicity of a single soft-mode coordinate dominates the response.

-In our analysis, we avoid calculation of the full partition function of equation \eqref{eq:tot_en_0}, by renormalizing the anharmonicities into a harmonic approximation around the new atomic positions at each temperature.
-We define the displacements around the new minimum-energy positions at each temperature by $u_i^*=u_i-\Delta u_i (T)$ where $\Delta u_i (T)$ is the change of coordinate of atom $i$ at temperature $T$ from its initial position at $T=0$.
-This allows us to define a renormalized force constant matrix $\Phi_{ij}(T) =\dfrac{\partial^2 F(T)}{\partial u_i^*\partial u_j^*} $, which describes the energy cost of small atomic displacements away from the minimum-energy atomic coordinates at temperature $T$.
+To avoid calculation of the full partition function of equation \eqref{eq:tot_en_0}, the anharmonicities are renormalized into a harmonic approximation around the new atomic positions at each temperature.
+A renormalized force constant matrix, $\Phi_{ij}(T) =\dfrac{\partial^2 F(T)}{\partial u_i^*\partial u_j^*} $, then describes the energy cost of small atomic displacements, $u_i^*$, away from the minimum-energy atomic coordinates at temperature $T$.
 In this renormalized harmonic approximation the total free energy, $F(T)$, is given by

 where $F_0(T)$ is the free energy of the minimum energy structure ($u_i^*=0$) at the temperature $T$.